TSP Automatic Enrollment Program: How It Works, Percentages and Updates

 This table covers the period just prior to and just after the auto-enrollment program began for the FERS retirement system.
 The default contribution at this time was 3%, and the default investment fund was the G Fund.

-When the government rolled out automatic enrollment in 2010, newly hired (or rehired) civilian federal workers had 3% of their salary each pay period directly deposited into their individually held TSP accounts.
-The U.S. military employed the same practice several years later when the Blended Retirement System was introduced: Service members who began serving on or after Jan.
-1, 2019, were also automatically enrolled in TSP, with 3% of their pay deducted from their paychecks after their first 60 days.
+When the government rolled out automatic enrollment in 2010, newly hired or rehired civilian federal workers had 3% of their salary automatically deposited into their TSP accounts each pay period.
+The military employed the same practice when the Blended Retirement System was introduced: service members who began serving on or after January 1, 2019, were automatically enrolled in TSP, with 3% of their pay deducted from their paychecks after their first 60 days.

-However, the Federal Retirement Thrift Investment Board (FRTIB) – the agency that oversees TSP – announced in Feb.
-2020 that it would increase the automatic-enrollment percentage from 3% to 5% of pay for all participants who automatically enrolled in the TSP on or after Oct.
-1, 2020.
+In February 2020, the Federal Retirement Thrift Investment Board announced it would increase the automatic enrollment percentage from 3% to 5% of pay for all participants who automatically enrolled in the TSP on or after October 1, 2020.

-Service members and federal workers can change or halt TSP contributions altogether, and request refunds for contributions they did not wish to make.
+Service members and federal workers can change or halt TSP contributions at any time and request refunds for contributions they did not wish to make.

 The logic of increasing the TSP automatic enrollment percentage from 3% to 5% is two-fold.

-First, it makes it easier for people to save for retirement without trying and benefit from investing more at a younger age.
+First, it makes it easier for people to save for retirement and benefit from investing more at a younger age without having to take any action.

 Military members who are not in the BRS do not receive matching TSP contributions.
-Military members who are in BRS must complete two years of service before they are eligible to receive service-matching contributions
+Military members in BRS must complete 2 years of service before they are eligible to receive service-matching contributions, though the automatic 1% government contribution begins after 60 days of service.

-With automatic enrollment set at 5%, participants can fully capitalize on matching contributions without taking any action; the agency or service automatically matches up to 4% of a participant’s basic pay plus an additional automatic 1% contribution (4% + 1% = 5% matching).
+With automatic enrollment set at 5%, participants can fully capture matching contributions without taking any action.
+The agency or service automatically matches up to 4% of a participant’s basic pay plus an additional automatic 1% contribution, totaling 5% in government contributions when you contribute 5% of your own pay.

 Your ContributionAutomatic 1% ContributionAgency Matching ContributionTotal Contributions